mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/intro-to-kms.md

 - Asymmetric key generation in RSA-2048
 - Key import

 To build them, we will be using the open-source C cryptographic library [**Mbedtls**](https://github.com/Mbed-TLS/mbedtls).
-It is both simple to use and already written for OpenEnclave.
+It is both simple to use and already written for Open Enclave.
 It's also small and implements well in embedded systems.
 Mbedtls does lack some features, but its advantages made up for it for the purposes of this tutorial.

 !!!
 Info